Skip to content

 With all the different types of ransomware threat actors deploy, is your organization secure from the evolving cyber threat landscape?

-In this article, we discuss five ransomware tactics that target businesses and the methods threat actors commonly use to distribute ransomware attacks.
+In this article, we discuss five ransomware variants that target businesses and the methods threat actors commonly use to distribute ransomware attacks.

 5 Types of Ransomware Targeting Industries Today